 Cultural and Community Engagement

-Jacqueline (Jacqui), Office Manager , oversees the Urban Studios as well as the CARTA Innovation Lab, she is a trained MakerBot technician, ensuring students, faculty, and guest have properly functioning 3D printers.
-Jacqui has an associates degree in Urban Planning from University of Technology in Jamaica and a Bachelor of Arts in Interior Design from FIU, Jacqui has worked in the CARTA family for 6 years.
+Jacqueline (Jacqui), Senior Program Coordinator, oversees the Urban Studios as well as the CARTA Innovation Lab.
+She is a trained MakerBot technician, ensuring students, faculty, and guest have support on any special 3D printed projects.
+She also oversees the administrative operations of MBUS to ensure its success.
+Jacqui has an associates degree in Urban Planning from University of Technology in Jamaica and a Bachelor of Science in Interior Design from FIU.
+Jacqui has worked in the CARTA family for 7 years.

-Thomas who is also the Co-Director of the Structural & Environmental Technologies Labhas realized research demonstration work in Europe and the US in numerous contextual solar, zero fossil-energy, passive and low-energy building realizations projects; large-scale sustainability master planning and consultancies, redevelopment projects for abandoned post-industrial architectures and landscapes, engineered suspension bridges, preservation, and revitali-zation projects.
+Thomas, is LEED Certified, Associate Professor and the Co-Director of the Structural & Environmental Technologies Lab (SET LAB) in the School of Architecture at Florida International University.
+Thomas has realized research demonstration work in Europe and the US in numerous contextual solar, zero fossil-energy, passive and low-energy building realizations projects; large-scale sustainability master planning and consultancies, redevelopment projects for abandoned post-industrial architectures and landscapes, engineered suspension bridges, preservation, and revitali-zation projects.

-Michael Klotz is a memeber of the Amernet String Quartet; FIU’s Ensemble-in-Residence.
+Michael is a member of the Amernet String Quartet; FIU’s Ensemble-in-Residence.
+A dedicated teacher, Klotz is Senior Viola Instructor and Artist-in-Residence at Florida International University in Miami, where he teaches viola and chamber music.
 Klotz is a graduate of the Eastman School of Music, where he was awarded the Performer’s Certificate.
 In 2002 he became one of the few individuals to be awarded a double Master’s Degree in violin and viola from the Juilliard School.
 At Juilliard, he was the recipient of the Tokyo Foundation and Gluck Fellowships.
-His principle teachers and influences include Zvi Zeitlin, Lynn Blakeslee, Lewis Kaplan, Toby Appel, Peter Kamnitzer, and Shmuel Ashkenasi.
-A dedicated teacher, Klotz is Senior Instructor and Artist-in-Residence at Florida International University in Miami, where he teaches viola and chamber music.